CricketFan18/ScholarOS/README.md

 React + Vite frontend  (frontend/src/)
       │
-      ├── Sidebar — PDF upload and document library ├── ChatMode — streaming Q&A with multi-turn history
-      ├── FlashcardMode — click-to-flip card grid
+      ├── Sidebar — PDF upload and document library ├── ChatMode — streaming Q&A with persistent multi-turn history ├── FlashcardMode — click-to-flip card grid
       └── SummaryMode — markdown-rendered executive summary
 ```

 **Key design decisions:**

-- The LLM is loaded lazily on the first request — the server starts and passes health checks before the slow model load completes.
+- Both the embedding model and LLM are loaded eagerly at startup so the first upload and first Q&A are fast.
+The terminal prints `LLM ready` when the app is fully warm.
 - Q&A responses are streamed token-by-token via Server-Sent Events (SSE) so users see output immediately.
+- Chat history is lifted to the root component so switching tabs never loses the conversation.
-- Every internal path is anchored to `__file__` so the app works correctly regardless of which directory uvicorn is invoked from.
+- Every internal path is anchored to `__file__` so the app works regardless of which directory uvicorn is invoked from.
-- The frontend communicates with the backend entirely via the REST/SSE API — the two can be run independently for development.
+- On WSL, `start.py` auto-detects the eth0 IP and writes `frontend/.env.local` so Windows browsers can reach the backend without manual configuration.

 ---